fawzaanshaikh/college-adsl-programs/README.md

 - expression-tree.cpp :- Program to construct an expression treefor a given prefix expressionand perform recursive and non-recursive traversals.

 - graph.cpp :- Accept a graph from user using adjacency matrix or adjacency list and perform breadth first seach and depth first search traversals for the same.

+- prims-algorithm.cpp :- Program which implements Prim's Algorithm to find the Minimum Spanning Tree of a Graph.